 While there are technical issues that could increase your cloud mitigation risks, the “people” side of the transformation can be equally challenging.

-If they prioritize the migration and are on board to support it, it will go much smoother.
 To get there, present the benefits the cloud can provide the organization, especially in terms of cost savings and performance improvements.